 11. They're curious

-Often what we perceive as acting out is really just exploration.
+Often what we perceive as acting out or not-so-good behavior is really just exploration.
 Children are infinitely curious and learn through hands on, sensory experience.
 They need to touch, climb, throw, push, pull, spin things.
 So if your son just dumped all of the clean, folded laundry down the stairs, that may be his misguided curiosity at play.

 What to say: "Oh no!
 That laundry is clean, so it's not for throwing.
 I will put it on the bed next time.
 But I can see you want to throw things!
 Let me pass you this basket of teddy bears and you can throw away."